vinisalazar/metaphor/docs/source/main/advanced.md

 - How to build your input file
 - How to build your config file
 - How threads and memory interact in Metaphor
+MEETING
+- Talk to Ed Toscari
+- TODO: installing from source
+- TODO: installing in Windows
+- TODO: write exceptions for different errors
 - Structure of Metaphor
     - Common module
     - Quality Control module